Sangeetha7/Sangeetha7/README.md

 👩‍💻 Hi, I’m Sangeetha

-🎓 Masters in Computer Science at Kennesaw State Universtity | IT Professional | Educator 💻 8+ years in IT Infrastructure & Operations | 5 years in Teaching Mathematics
+🎓 Masters in Computer Science at Kennesaw State Universtity 💻 8+ years in IT Infrastructure & Operations | 5 years in Teaching Mathematics

 🔍 About Me